 'A little knowledge is a dangerous thing' and 'a little learning is a dangerous thing' have been used synonymously since the 18th century.

-The version 'a little learning' is widely attributed to Alexander Pope (1688 - 1744).
-It is found in An Essay on Criticism, 1709, and I can find no earlier example of the expression in print:
+The 'little learning' version is widely attributed to Alexander Pope (1688 - 1744).
+It is found in his An Essay on Criticism, 1709 and I can find no earlier example of the expression in print:

 A little learning is a dangerous thing;

 drink deep, or taste not the Pierian spring:

 The similarity of the two phrases is demonstrated by what appears to be an impromptu coining of 'a little knowledge is a dangerous thing' in a piece in The monthly miscellany; or Gentleman and Lady's Complete Magazine, Vol II, 1774, in which the writer misquoted Pope: